LisanneVijfhuizen/Fest_et_al/Results/README.md

 Additional File 2: Full results from logistic regression analysis (minimally adjusted model)

 Additional File 3: Full results from meta-analysis of logistic regression per cohort

+The additional file are best downloaded and viewed in Excel or a comparable program